 Why Do We Need Dental Sedation?

-Both intravenous sedation and general anaesthetic are types of sedation that are typically used for patients who are afraid of visiting the dentist.
-This fear can stem from a fear of needles, a sensitive gag reflex or the fact you need a very long procedure performed.
-Sedation is often used for treating children because they cannot sit still or hold their mouths open for long periods of time.
-Today we will compare the intravenous administration of sedatives with the administration of general anaesthetic.
+Both intravenous sedation and general anaesthetic are types of sedation commonly used for patients who are anxious about visiting the dentist.
+This fear can stem from a variety of factors, such as a fear of needles, a sensitive gag reflex, or the need for a lengthy procedure.
+Sedation is also frequently used for treating children, who may struggle to sit still or keep their mouths open for extended periods.
+Today, we will compare intravenous sedation with general anaesthetic to help you understand the options available.
+If you’re looking for a dentist in Hornsby who offers these sedation methods, our practice is dedicated to providing a comfortable and stress-free experience.

 Understanding IV Sedation